forc-db/ForC/how_to/edit_the_data_(overview).md

     e.
 In the [ForC_measurements.csv](https://github.com/forc-db/ForC/blob/master/data/ForC_measurements.csv), the method.ID code can vary per variable per study.
 Please make sure you are entering the correct code (taken from the [ForC_methodology.csv](https://github.com/forc-db/ForC/blob/master/data/ForC_methodology.csv)).

+## Pushing to Github and Saving your branch to the Master

+**Merging branches can create unforeseen challenges.
+It is strongly advisable you consult with database moderators *before* you begin editing the data (see top of this guide).**

 8. As you progress with data entry, commit changes to your personal branch (we recommend relatively frequent commits, which save traceable / recoverable history of your work).
 This is done via GitHub desktop.

     a.
 Navigate to “Current Repository” and choose the “ForC” repository from the dropdown menu.